fortinet/ansible-fortimanager-generic/README.md

 # ansible-fortimanager-generic

+** Please note this Ansible module has been ported to Ansible Galaxy Collection: [fortinet.fortimanager](https://galaxy.ansible.com/fortinet/fortimanager)**
+** Also see its document: https://ansible-galaxy-fortimanager-docs.readthedocs.io/en/latest/generic.html **

 ### What's the generic module?

 The generic module is to fill the gap which exists between FortiManager features being published and Ansible modules reflecting those features.